HouidiAmine/APPLIO/README.md

 # APPLIO
-it is an application that manage demands of employees.
+it is an application that manages demands of employees.